TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/DataStructures.md

 - Uploading Resources
 - Music Playlist
 - Printing / Task processing
--

 ### Implement operations on a Queue data structure
-we can use them in Array or Queue Class
+we can impletement Queue in Array or Queue Class

 #### Building Queue with Array
 1. using push and shift